ordovas/amazon_books_reviews/README.md

 ## Final thoughts

-This is just an approach that certainly can be improved, but very useful as a Natural Language Processing exercise to learn, so feel free to fork it and practice by yourself!
+This is just an approach that certainly can be improved, but it is also very useful as a Natural Language Processing exercise to learn, so feel free to fork it and practice by yourself!
 And feedback is always welcome :)